idleShubh/DevMatch-EndTerm/README.md

 npm run dev
 ```

-The application will be available at `http://localhost:8080`
+The application will be available at `dev-match-end-term.vercel.app`